 The CWA employs different approaches to control point and nonpoint sources to achieve water quality, but when a water body is impaired, TMDLs tie together point and non-point source pollution issues to address the health of the whole waterbody.
 Because the focus of a TMDL is on the health of the overall waterbody, TMDLs establish an aggregate pollutant “load” amount for the impaired waterbody equal to “[t]he greatest amount of loading that a water can receive without violating water quality standards.”

-The loading capacity is then allocated between multiple point and nonpoint sources in the impaired waterbody or waterbody segment.
+The loading capacity is then allocated between multiple point and nonpoint sources in the impaired waterbody or waterbody segment, and natural background.
 If each source discharges at or below its TMDL allocation, the water body should achieve its water quality standards.
 Point sources receive a wasteload allocation (“WLA”) that represents “[t]he portion of a receiving water’s loading capacity that is allocated to one of its existing or future point sources of pollution[.]”
 Nonpoint sources receive a load allocation (“LA”) that represents “[t]he portion of a receiving water’s loading capacity that is attributed either to one of its existing or future nonpoint sources of pollution or to natural background sources[.]”
 The TMDL must also account for seasonal variations and include a “margin of safety which takes into account any lack of knowledge concerning the relationship between effluent limitations and water quality.”
 Along with the statutorily-mandated margin of safety, the TMDL is “[t]he sum of the individual WLAs for point sources and LAs for nonpoint sources and natural background.”
 The components of a TMDL are illustrated by this equation:

 TMDL = Σ (WLAs [Point] + LAs [Nonpoint]) + Margin of Safety + Natural Background

 The left side of the equation is the total loading capacity of the waterbody for a particular pollutant.
 The allocations on the right side of the equation represent the loading components, which when summed, equal the TMDL.
-These allocations are not made to achieve water quality standards at the source; rather, when taken as a whole these allocations are meant to meet the TMDL limit (which is designed to achieve water quality standards in a watershed).
-Recognizing that the water quality drivers in each waterbody are unique, the CWA allows regulators to make tradeoffs in how to meet the left side of the equation: so long as LAs to nonpoint sources are “practicable,” such as where supported by BMPs, more load can be allocated to point sources.
-As an outgrowth of this discretion, trading allows point sources with high WLA-compliance costs the ability to more cost-effectively meet their load allocations through the purchase of pollution control credits and/or offsets, while still ensuring that the left side of the equation is not exceeded.
-Trading does not, however, change TMDL allocations.
+Recognizing that the water quality drivers in each waterbody are unique, the CWA allows regulators to make tradeoffs in how to meet the left side of the equation within a TMDL basin: so long as LAs to nonpoint sources are “practicable,” such as where supported by BMPs and other reasonable assurances, more load can be allocated to point sources.
+Once set, however, trading does not, however, change TMDL allocations; rather it simply provides sources with the ability to more cost-effectively meet their load limits through the purchase of pollution control credits and/or offsets.

 NPDES Permits Can Incorporate WQT in TMDL Environment